cns-iu/map4sci/README.md

 The research paper can be found [here.](https://arxiv.org/pdf/1906.05996.pdf)

-This algorithm also uses `Impred` which is improved `Pred` algorithm and it can be found [here.](https://hal.inria.fr/inria-00605921/document)
+This algorithm uses the [BatchTree implementation](https://github.com/khaled-rahman/BatchTree) of the ZMLT layout algorithm.

 ## Change Log